micoli/dx-companion/README.md

 ### Auto-Refresh
 - Automatically checks for configuration changes every 2 seconds
 - Provides a manual refresh button for immediate updates

-## Technical Details

-- Built as an IntelliJ plugin using JetBrains SDK
-- Uses Jackson for JSON parsing
-- Integrates with IntelliJ Terminal API for command execution
-- Utilizes IntelliJ icon system for visual feedback

 ## Use Cases